up42/docs/source/reference/data-transfer.rst

         ]
     }

 This also applies to :ref:`imagery and binary data <imagery-and-binary-data>`, where the value should be the path of the corresponding file, relative to the base input or output directory.

 .. _quicklooks:

 Quicklooks
 ++++++++++

-To give users an idea how a dataset looks like before the actual data is fetched, it is possible to supply quicklook images in RGB or grayscale.
-The images need to be saved in a separate folder named ``/tmp/quicklooks`` and should use the ``Feature``
-``id`` as file name as the actual dataset (+ the corresponding file extension), e.g. if the output geojson looks like the following:
+To give costumers an idea how a dataset looks like before the actual data is fetched, it is possible to supply quicklook images in RGB or grayscale.
+The images need to be saved in a separate folder named ``/tmp/quicklooks`` and should use the ``Feature`` ``id`` as file name as the actual dataset (+ the corresponding file extension), e.g., if the output GeoJSON looks like the following:

 .. code-block:: javascript